According to the blog, it's good to remove pesticides by mixing vinegar + baking soda in water and then dipping vegetables or fruits in there.

 Read this article to learn more.

-Same Tag Please recommend me seasonal fruits
+Same Tag Please recommend fruits or vegetables with low calories

 © 2013-2025 LifeQnA.
 All rights reserved.